History Graduate Programs in Cleveland

 History masters programs often require students to complete a masters thesis in order to graduate.
 A thesis is a lengthy, in-depth research paper that demonstrates mastery of your area of study, familiarity with current and influential history research, and general writing, research, and academic competence.
 Some masters in history program may offer a non thesis option.
-However, if you’re planning to earn your PhD, be aware that some programs may require thesis or other research experience to be considered.
+However, if you’re planning to later earn your PhD, be aware that some doctorate programs may require applicants have thesis or other research experience to be considered.

 A variety of paths of study may be available in history masters programs.
 Most programs (though not all) are likely to ask students to select a concentration.
 This could be based on geographic area, a certain topic or demographic, or chronology.
 The concentration you choose (if any) would likely inform the type of master’s thesis you end up writing, as well as the types of courses you take.
 (For example, if you choose a history concentration focused on gender, you might end up writing your thesis about women’s suffrage.)
 Other history masters programs may already be focused on a specific subject, such as Medieval Studies or Military History.
 In this case, the course list and requirements are already tailored to the topic.

 History doctoral programs may go beyond learning about history from other people, and move toward equipping you to study it yourself.
 As such, the field of study you choose for your doctoral program could have a huge impact on your experience there.
 In some ways, this is similar to the concentrations you might be asked to select at the masters level.
 However, in doctoral programs, significantly more time is likely to be spent conducting and writing research on this topic.
 The specific topics you could concentrate on may vary considerably, depending on the school, the faculty currently teaching there, your advisor, and other factors.
 As such, it may be useful to know what you’re interested in researching prior to applying, so that you can focus on finding a program that can support your particular interests.